 7. Nike Air Zoom Wildhorse 6

-If you’re looking for a shoe you can use to go hiking for the day or to walk trails, the Wildhorse is Nike’s best option.
+If you’re looking for a shoe you can use for day hikes on light trails, the Wildhorse is Nike’s best option.

 The collar wraps around your ankle, which helps keep dirt and debris out of the shoe.
 A thin tongue with segmented padding helps reduce pressure on the foot from the laces.

 The shoe also features a segmented rock plate to help protect your feet while you’re on the trail.
-Some people may end up hurting their feet as rocks could slip into the gap between the forefoot to midfoot of the rockplate.
+There is a small gap between the forefoot and midfoot segments, but that’s necessary for flexibility and isn’t big enough to let big impacts through.

 - Thin tongue with segmented padding